Galm007/pico-vim/README.md

 How to run:
 ```
 $ git clone https://github.com/Nyaaboron/pico-vim.git && cd pico-vim
-$ firefox index.html # it doesnt have to be firefox.
+$ firefox index.html
+   ^^^ it doesn't have to be firefox.
 You can use other browsers
 ```